Monitoring project progress allows you to track responses, manage participation, and ensure your 360-degree feedback project stays on schedule.

 During an active project, you can track:

-- Response rates across participants
+- Response rates across subjects and responders

 - Completion status for each subject